-I wouldn’t hold my breath waiting for online poker, gambling or sports betting to be legalized in Wyoming.
+I wouldn’t hold my breath waiting for online gambling or online poker to be legalized in Wyoming.
 New legislation would have to be passed for the specific purpose of legalizing these forms of online betting and there is no indication that lawmakers have any interest in doing so.

-Online poker and casino gambling are only slightly more likely to be legalized within the foreseeable future.
+Online poker and casino gambling are only slightly more likely than sports betting to be legalized within the foreseeable future.
 There are no plans to legalize or regulate the industry and no state officials have ever come out in support of doing so.

 Article 1, Chapter 7, Title 6 of the Wyoming Statutes provides us with a definition of gambling which could presumably be applied to online poker and online casinos:

 “Gambling” means risking any property for gain contingent in whole or in part upon lot, chance, the operation of a gambling device or the happening or outcome of an event, including a sporting event, over which the person taking a risk has no control, but does not include any of the following: